suryabharathi/FRESHWATCH/README.md

    #### CLICK ON FRESHWATCH LOGO TO REDIRECT TO HOMEPAGE FROM ANY PAGE.

-   ## ENJOY USING FRESHWATCH, HAVE FUN :heart:
+   ## ENJOY USING FRESHWATCH, HAVE FUN :heart: .
+ALso don't forget to suggest me good shows :wink: .